 Eastman Fund

-DeMatha faculty members created this award in 1996 to memorialize Thomas Eastman, a DeMatha Counselor and a great friend of the DeMatha community.
-The Scholarship provides all textbooks for the next school year for eight students.
-In 2001, the fund was converted into an endowment in an effort to expand the number of awards given and to insure funding for future scholarships.
+This award was created in 1996 to memorialize a great friend of the DeMatha community.
+The original scholarship provided all textbooks for the next school year to awarded students.
+In 2001, the fund was converted into an endowment in an effort to expand the number of awards given and to ensure funding for future scholarships.
+Today, both the endowment fund and the number of awards have grown.
+In 2024, we changed the award to $1,000 tuition scholarship.

 Q: Who was Thomas Eastman?

-A: Mr. Eastman was a counselor at DeMatha from 1988 to 1994, when he lost his battle with cancer.
-He embodied all of the characteristics that DeMatha strives to instill in young men: devotion, kindness, concern, humility and loyalty.
+A: Mr. Eastman was a counselor at DeMatha from 1988 to 1994.
+He embodied all of the characteristics that DeMatha attempts to instill in young men: devotion, kindness, concern, humility, and loyalty.

 Q: What is the Thomas Eastman Endowment?